alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 ## Prompt Engineering Evolution

 Prompt engineering has evolved, meaning many of self-annointed gurus on LinkedIn should probably be ignored.
-And instead of falling into the trap of trying to hit a moving target by stating best practices in the era of GPT 5, we'll only take the time to mention that prompting strategies, like role priming, that attempted to shift the model to a better probability distribution are no longer important.
+And instead of falling into the trap of trying to hit a moving target by stating best practices in the era of GPT-5, we'll only take the time to mention that prompting strategies, like role priming, that attempted to shift the model to a better probability distribution are no longer important.

 **Less effective now:**
 - Role priming ("You are an expert...")